jsadowski7/Conflict-resolution/README.md

 ## This is a subheading created locally

-All of this content added to the readme file has been added to the local git repository.
+All of this content added to the readme file has been created on my local git repository.